Approaching the thermodynamic limit of a bounded one-component plasma: MD simulation for BOCP

 \end{myfigure}

-Now turn to determination of the excess interatomic electrostatic energy and the excess ion--background electrostatic energy (Table~\ref{t2} and Fig.~\ref{f6}).
+Now we turn to the determination of the excess interatomic and ion--background electrostatic energy (Table~\ref{t2} and Fig.~\ref{f6}).
 The size dependences of excess energies $u_{p\mr ex}(\Gamma,N)$ and $u_{b\mr ex}(\Gamma,N)$ (\ref{seq:refEquation4}) determined in our simulation reveal an overall trend to decrease with the increase in $N$.
 However, the decrease is so small that we failed to assign any functional dependence to it in the investigated range of system parameters.
 Rigorously speaking, we are not able to extrapolate the results to the thermodynamic limit due to an extremely narrow abscissa range in Fig.~\ref{f6} and hence, confine ourselves to its estimate by taking these quantities for $N=21200$.
 Here, the corresponding errors were calculated in the same way as for $u(\Gamma,N)$.
 The resulting dependences $u_{p{\mr ex}}(\Gamma)$ and $u_{b{\mr ex}}(\Gamma)$ are shown in Fig.~\ref{f7} and Table~\ref{t2}.
-Since at $182\le\Gamma\le210$, BOCP of the sizes $N>10000$ were not simulated, the corresponding $u_{p{\mr ex}}$ and $u_{b{\mr ex}}$ are not listed in table.
+Since at $182\le\Gamma\le210$, BOCP of the sizes $N>10000$ were not simulated, the corresponding $u_{p{\mr ex}}$ and $u_{b{\mr ex}}$ are not listed in the table.
 Behavior of these dependences is in agreement with the asymptotic analytical predictions (\ref{seq:refEquation11}) and (\ref{seq:refEquation17}), which is indicative of the fact that Fig.~\ref{f7} represents a satisfactory estimate for the investigated quantities in the thermodynamic limit.
-One can see that as $\Gamma$ is decreased, $u_{b{\mr ex}}(\Gamma)$ vanishes more rapidly, which can be explained by the difference in $f_p(r)$ (\ref{seq:refEquation6}) and $f_c(r)$ (\ref{seq:refEquation7}).
-Indeed, at $\Gamma=0.1$, $f_c\approx1$ (Fig.~\ref{f1}a), which vanishes the integral (\ref{seq:refEquation9}), whereas $f_p$ is noticeably different from zero at short distances (Fig.~\ref{f1}b) resulting in nonzero $u_{p{\mr ex}}(\Gamma)$ (\ref{seq:refEquation8}).
+One can see that as $\Gamma$ is decreased, $u_{b{\mr ex}}(\Gamma)$ vanishes more rapidly than $u_{p{\mr ex}}(\Gamma)$, which can be explained by the difference in $f_p(r)$ (\ref{seq:refEquation6}) and $f_c(r)$ (\ref{seq:refEquation7}).
+Indeed, at $\Gamma=0.1$, $f_c\simeq 1$ (Fig.~\ref{f1}a), which vanishes the integral (\ref{seq:refEquation9}), whereas $f_p$ is noticeably different from zero at short distances (Fig.~\ref{f1}b) resulting in nonzero $u_{p{\mr ex}}(\Gamma)$ (\ref{seq:refEquation8}).
 Since (\ref{seq:refEquation8}) and (\ref{seq:refEquation9}) were written in the approximation of pair correlations for a homogeneous medium, it is clear that such approximation is ineffective for $u_{b{\mr ex}}(\Gamma)$, whose analytical calculation would require the inclusion of higher-order correlations.
-In this connection, a fast decrease of $u_{b{\mr ex}}(\Gamma)$ at $\Gamma>0.3$ is indicative of inadequacy of the pair correlations approximation, and therefore, $\Gamma=0.3$ can be regarded as an upper bound for the Debye--Hückel approximation or the weakly coupled regime.
-Notably, it follows from the recent analysis \cite{Khrapak_2025} of the reduced coefficients of self-diffusion, shear viscosity, and thermal conductivity of OCP based on the Debye--Hückel plus hole approach \cite{Nordholm_1984} that the binary collision approaches break down at $\Gamma>0.3$, when OCP is no more a weakly coupled system.
+In this connection, a fast decrease of $u_{b{\mr ex}}(\Gamma)$ at $\Gamma>0.3$ is a consequence of inadequacy of the Debye--Hückel approximation in this range of $\Gamma$.
+Notably, it follows from the recent analysis \cite{Khrapak_2025} of the reduced coefficients of self-diffusion, shear viscosity, and thermal conductivity of the OCP based on the Debye--Hückel plus hole approach \cite{Nordholm_1984} that the binary collision approaches break down at $\Gamma>0.3$, when OCP is no more a weakly coupled system.